 Feb.
 2019 Steven and Keith did some improvements to the Studios and made it more accessible for groups to hire.
 Also the first WFC Newsletter came out for members and friends.
 The studio space is starting to be used and local youth group ‘Waterford Youth Arts’ used the space for live facebook broadcasts of local young rock bands – ‘Make Some Noise’ Also in February we had a screening night in Downes for members.

-In March Ailise O’Neill started with WFC on a CE scheme as an admin support
+In March Ailise O’Neill started with WFC as an admin support

 Local artist Anthony Costine launched his music video ‘Graves and Sons’ at the Studios in late March.